Get

 Suitable For:

-Silver Labs can be suitable for almost anyone.
-They are great for general dog lovers, families, and active people.
+Silver Labs can be suitable for people looking for a medium to large active breed.
+They are great for families, and active people.
 Potential owners should be aware that young Silver Labs are going to require a lot of time and attention.
 However, older Silver Labs can be very sweet and cuddly.

 Weimaraner Overview